lydell/elm-version/README.md

 - Your scripts become super clean: `sh elm-version ...`
 - You always know exactly what is being executed, and you get rid of one Internet request that can fail.
 - As a bonus, new contributors who don’t have `elm-version` installed can run `sh elm-version setup /usr/bin/local` to get it.
 They might not get the absolutely latest version, but they’ll at least get something that works with your project.
 - `elm-version` is a couple of hundred lines of shell script so it shouldn’t be too bad to commit.
-The alternative would be copying and commiting a 300-char oneliner (possibly more than once).
+The alternative would be copying and committing a 300-char oneliner (possibly more than once).

 Once you’ve installed `elm-version` on your computer, you could run the following to copy it to your project: